-A remote fix will be attempted but if a remote fix cannot be applied at the time or a repair cannot be made remotely then we will endeavour to repair faults for customers using a contract resource.
+If assistance is required then a remote fix will be attempted, but if such a repair cannot be applied at the time or a repair cannot be made remotely then we may call a contractor to resolve the issue depending on the severity of the incident and conditions at that time.

 If the outage is likely to extend past 5 days due to bank holidays or extended holiday periods such as Christmas, irrespective of mooring type, the Trust will endeavour to repair such problems much sooner.
 Please note that this applies from the date the report was made and received.
 We cannot retrospectively apply a start date to bring forward a repair.